 The College requires that all nursing students attain at least basic levels of performance in mathematics, reading, and English skills.
-Students must have an ACT score of 19 in Reading, Writing, and Math or take the ASSET/COMPASS test in the following areas: reading 43/83, writing 45/80, and math 43/44.
+Students must meet all admission and placement requirements for the college.
+Additionally, all students must show proficiency in college reading, writing, and math.
+(See UA Cossatot placement scores and requirements).

 In addition, each student must complete all prerequisite courses prior to entering the LPN program.
 Students wishing to enter the day program must have all prerequisite courses completed by the end of the spring semester.
 Students wishing to enter the evening program must have all prerequisite courses completed by the end of the summer semester.

-These include Basic Anatomy & Physiology, Medical Terminology, and Success Strategies.
+These include Basic Anatomy & Physiology, Medical Terminology, Medical Math, and Success Strategies.